County Jails Struggle With A New Role As America's Prime Centers For Opioid Detox

 "We know if you are an opiate user you come in here, you detox, and you go out — it's a 40 percent chance of OD-ing," Morales says.
 "And we have the potential to do something about it."

 Felipe Chavez, who's doing time at the San Mateo jail for selling fentanyl, is taking part in the jail's fledgling opioid treatment program.
-Chavez says opioids have ruled his life since he started using Oxycodone pills at age 12, following an injury.
+Chavez says opioids have ruled his life since he started using oxycodone pills at age 12, following an injury.

 "I was smoking them," Chavez says.
 "Then I went to heroin.
 Then heroin went to fentanyl."